hanabi/hanabi.github.io/Reference.md

 | The Empty Finesse | Instantiation
 | The Flush Clue | Florrat
 | The Fresh Play Clue | Instantiation
-| The Speculation Prompt & The Speculation Finesse | Libster, Forrat, & Zamiel
 | The Declined 5's Finesse | Zamiel
 | The Empty Double-Play | Zamiel & Jeep
 | The Suboptimal Save Prompt & The Suboptimal Save Finesse | Zamiel